flowdock/api-docs/docs/scim.md

 The Single Sign-On for CA Flowdock Enterprise offers partial support for provisioning using [System for Cross-Domain Identity Management (SCIM)](http://www.simplecloud.info/).

 To use the SCIM API, you need to be a CA Flowdock Enterprise customer and have Single Sign-On configured for your organization.
-Contact [support@flowdock.com](mailto:support@flowdock.com) if you have not done this yet or are interested about CA Flowdock Enterprise.
+Visit our [community](https://communities.ca.com/community/ca-agile-central/ca-flowdock) page for support.

 ## Basics